 Is the Cost of Lifting a Truck Worth It?

 You already know lifting your truck will create a unique look that’ll grab attention all over Ft Worth.
 But you’re also paying for performance and capability benefits:

 - Better shock absorbers

 - Bigger tires with improved traction

 - Improved your MPG

 Benefits like these can result in less vehicle wear and tear, greater off-road capability, and increased fuel economy.
 This can translate to lower maintenance costs and higher resale values.

 Explore Lift Kits & Truck Accessories with Allen Samuels Direct!

 We’re proud that Ft Worth and Irving rely on us for quality service and fair prices.
-If you’re ready to take your drives to a whole new level (literally) get in touch with our service center to learn more about your lift and leveling options!
+If you’re ready to take your F-150 or Silverado to a whole new level (literally) get in touch with our service center to learn more about your lift and leveling options!
 We’re also happy to answer routine maintenance questions about uneven tire wear, oil change frequency, and more.